 When initially contacting us, one of the first things new clients try to establish is our fees.
-Most have never used an architect before, don’t understand the role and really have no idea what services they provide.
-The only thing they are certain of, is that Architect’s fees are expensive.
+Most have never used an architect before, don’t understand the role, and really have no idea what services they provide.
+The only thing they are certain of is that Architect’s fees are expensive.

 I’m not sure I’ll ever be able to dismiss this myth fully but please be assured, Architect’s fees are exceptionally good value.
 Obviously, if practices undertake a lot of work and assume a lot of responsibility, the client will pay a lot of money.
 And, if it’s a larger project the fees will be higher than a smaller scheme.
 However, this isn’t the definition of expensive.

-If a client intends to undertake a smaller proposal there is, inevitably, a minimum amount of work which needs to be carried out despite the project’s size.
+If a client intends to undertake a smaller proposal there is, inevitably, a minimum amount of work that needs to be carried out despite the project’s size.
 This can often be considered as being disproportionate to the scheme’s build costs and therefore expensive.
 For this very reason, some practices avoid small projects.

 As an example, to carry out a simple loft conversion at a build cost of £60k (full architectural services RIBA 0 -7) may be approximately £7k fees.
 This is approximately 12% and may seem a lot considering the build cost.
 These full services will include: Obtaining Planning Permission (in most cases), achieving Building Control Approval, submitting Tender packages, administering a Building Contract (JCT or RIBA) as well as all Post Construction Duties.
 This equates to a lot of work and carries with it a lot of responsibility.

 In contrast, to design a simple small house and deliver it to full RIBA Stages, we might charge only £10k for a £150k build (approximately 7%, nearly half of the loft conversion fee).
 This work is more straightforward and less detailed.
-The new house depends totally on our own design from scratch whereas the loft conversion needs more detailed design, working within the existing house’s fabric.
+The new house depends totally on our own design from scratch whereas the loft conversion needs a more detailed design, working within the existing house’s fabric.
 Detailed work is obviously more time consuming and therefore more fees are required.
 Again, this doesn’t equate to expensive, just more work.

 Another example would be the design and delivery of a large industrial unit.
-For this type of building we would charge between 4% for traditional services (nearly half the percentage fees of the house and a quarter of the fee for the loft) and therefore, a building costing £1m to construct will equate to £40k architectural fees.
+For this type of building, we would charge between 4% for traditional services (nearly half the percentage fees of the house and a quarter of the fee for the loft) and therefore, a building costing £1m to construct will equate to £40k architectural fees.
 These buildings are extremely straightforward and much easier to design than the previous two examples, hence the lower rate.

 The real difficulty comes with price assurance.
 Most clients (especially domestic) when planning a new project, require a definite idea of cost and therefore want a fixed fee.
 We appreciate this because everyone has a budget but fixed fees are very difficult as no one can really say how much work is guaranteed for any one specific project.